 Mardi Gras is basically one big party, and what’s a party without drinks?
 To properly celebrate the carnival season, we came up with a couple Mardi Gras cocktail recipes inspired by New Orleans, and rounded up some old favorites to complete the cocktail krewe.
-Whether you’re hosting a Mardi Gras party or just enjoying some thematic Fat Tuesday recipes at home, any of these drinks are perfect complements for the occasion.
+Whether you’re hosting a Mardi Gras party or just enjoying some thematic Fat Tuesday recipes at home, any of these New Orleans drinks are perfect complements for the occasion.

 Of course, you don’t want to toss them back on an empty stomach, so get our Mardi Gras recipes to go along with, from classic jambalaya to good old gumbo—and while homemade paczki may be out of the question, you could try your hand at bananas Foster for dessert.
 Just, uh, be sure to flambe before you have one too too many of these Fat Tuesday drinks.
 Or be safe (and still New Orleans-appropriate) and stick to bread pudding.